svhulse/gfg-model/README.md

 The other code in this repository is used for analyzing and plotting, and includes `utilities.py`, `style.py`, `fig_1.py`,...,`fig_S4.py`.

 `utilities.py` contains helper functions, mostly used to unpack, and analyze the output from gen_raster.
 It also contains the code needed to calculate the transitivity slope for a particular equilibrium.
-It contains three methods: get_trans, load_data, and check stab. `get_trans` inputs a model and equilibrium values, and returns transitivity information. `load_data` takes a raster of simulations as an input and returns formatted data for making figures.
-Finally, `check_stab` takes a raster of simulations and returns a raster showing whether or not equilibria are asymptotically stable.
+It contains three methods: get_trans, load_data, and check stab.

+* `get_trans` inputs a model and equilibrium values, and returns transitivity information.
+* `load_data` takes a raster of simulations as an input and returns formatted data for making figures.
+* `check_stab` takes a raster of simulations and returns a raster showing whether or not equilibria are asymptotically stable.

 `style.py` defines the graphics themes used for all plots.